bobbyngo/MonopolyGame/Milestone1/README.md

 Have an international version of the game in which players can have customized property names, values and currencies.

 Known Issues:
-When the prompt asks the player to enter an integer, entering a letter an any other symbols will cause the program to crash.
+When the prompt asks the player to enter an integer, entering an out of bound integer, a letter or any other symbols will cause the program to crash.
 Try Catch statements will be implemented later.
+If a player does not own any properties, entering invalid property index will cause the program to crash

 Authors and acknowledgment:
 Ngo Huu Gia Bao                       101163137,